baskpann/Programming-solutions/README.md

 I will be updating the problems that I solve in hackerrank and leetcode

 Updated hackerrank solved problems
-Updated LeetCode MayChallenge Week1 solutons>#CodingIsFun
+Updated LeetCode MayChallenge Week1 solutons.

+#CodingIsFun